-/s/ Ray R. Irani
+/s/ Stephen I. Chazen

-Name: Ray R. Irani
+Name: Stephen I. Chazen

-Title: Chairman of the Board of Directors and Chief Executive Officer
+Title: President and Chief Executive Officer

-Date: May 4, 2011
+Date: November 3, 2011

 /s/ James M. Lienert

 Name: James M. Lienert

 Title: Executive Vice President and Chief Financial Officer

-Date: May 4, 2011
+Date: November 3, 2011

 A signed original of this written statement required by Section 906 has been provided to Occidental Petroleum Corporation and will be retained by Occidental Petroleum Corporation and furnished to the Securities and Exchange Commission or its staff upon request.